Vapikaistona/LG-Webos-Remote/README.md

 I took the remote image from here, https://dribbble.com/shots/5363712-Universal-TV-Remote-App-Design And used the picture elements lovelace card to display it and stack buttons over top.

+Iddo added support for the magic remote which can alternatively be used if you don't want the generic remote support.

 Prerequisites:

 - Home Assistant version 0.104 or greater